byzyworks/asymmetry/README.md

 # Asymmetry File System

-Asymmetry File System is a Python-based command line utility for bulk file encryption (not to be confused with "filesystems" such as NTFS or ext4 - this is not that, technically-speaking).
+Asymmetry File System ("AsyFiS") is a Python-based command line utility for bulk file encryption (not to be confused with "filesystems" such as NTFS or ext4 - this is not that, technically-speaking).

 ## Reasoning

 This was created as a way to create and support systems of files which can be "write-only", or more accurately, "append-only", in the sense that the mechanisms for reading vs. writing to affected directories can be separated out.
 As a result of this desire are a couple of design decisions that influenced the making of this:

 The first should be pretty obvious.
-AFS uses asymmetric encryption for the affected files (more accurately, they are encrypted via. symmetric encryption for performance reasons, with each per-file auto-generated symmetric key is encrypted via. a pre-generated asymmetric public(?) key from the user).
+AsyFiS uses asymmetric encryption for the affected files (more accurately, they are encrypted via. symmetric encryption for performance reasons, with each per-file auto-generated symmetric key is encrypted via. a pre-generated asymmetric public(?) key from the user).
 If the private key for decryption is withheld, then the user could still easily append their system with new encrypted files (encrypted via. their public key) - they just would not be able to view the underlying plaintext of those files.

 Similar to this, and unlike a similar program with different aims such as Veracrypt, it would not be possible to perform block-level encryption anymore for the same reason that a block-level device is often analogous to a single file, and without automatic support for modifying files after they have been encrypted, the same could be said for entire filesystems inside of block devices if block-level encryption is to be attempted asymmetrically, thus permitting neither reads or writes to it (new/updated/deleted files) without the private key, and defeating its entire purpose.